alper/alpernl/content/posts/16956/index.md

   - /dingen/2023/01/16956/

 ---
-A great and opinionated list of what healthy teams do by HÃ  Phan:
+A great and opinionated list of what healthy teams do by Hà Phan:

 - design how they work together
 - have good research habits